jmcabreira-zz/Data-Science-Projects/Student_grade_prediction_ENEM/README.md

 # Student Grades Prediction (National High School Exam) - 2016

-The ENEM is the most important exam in Brazil in which students use their scores to be admitted to a university (specially Federal (and public) Institutions, which usually require really high scores due to their high academic reputation and quality).
+The ENEM is the most important exam in Brazil in which students use their scores to be admitted to a university (*specially Federal- and public- Institutions, which usually require really high scores due to their high academic reputation and quality*).
 The exam includes subjects such as Portuguese, History, Geography, Math, Physics, Chemistry and Biology and is taken in two days(weekend).

 <p align="center">
   <img  src="images/enem.png">